 This is a hard one to test.
 The main issue to consider here was the ability to hike for multiple weeks.
 Whether you are solo hiking, or with others, there are a range of issues to consider.

 In any case I had never done a hike long than 15 days in the past or for that matter a long distance solo hike.
 I’m an individual of extremes, I love the company of people but I’m also equally happy to be alone.
 I was confident of my own mental resilience but only time would tell over a five week period.

 Feet taping.
-This image show both feet fully shaped.
+This image show both feet fully taped.
 Over the first few days of the trip I trimmed this back to just the front sections of the feet and occasionally the heels as was needed

 My average daily intake of calories sat around 2775.
 Given the deficit in calories I was carrying I wanted to make sure what I was carrying was as good as possible.
 To work this out I put together a detailed food list prior to the trip and had a nutritionist give it the once over.
 What she came up with was the obvious ‘lack of calories’ but in addition she identified a lack of micronutrients so recommended that I take a daily multi vitamin.
 This was not an expensive test and I would recommend it to anyone.

 My doctor had only recently requested I have a cholesterol test so I took this as a good opportunity to throw a number of other tests into the mix.
 Testing included checks for Bone Health, Hormone Profile, testing for Prostate Tumor Marker, Kidney Function, Liver function, Blood Glucose and a Full Blood Count.
-This initial blood testing identified two main issues.
+The initial blood testing identified two main issues.
 These were: